Populism is a type of ideology that believes society to be divided into the ‘people’ and the ‘elite’.

 Instead of right-wing policies such as cutting taxes, Chavez was a staunch socialist.
 He aimed to overturn the power of the wealthy elites in Caracas (the capital of Venezuela) and give it to the poor.

-Since the passing of Chavez, Venezuela has become a dictatorship under the rule of his successor, Nicolas Maduro.
+Since the passing of Chavez, Venezuela has become an autocratic dictatorship under the rule of his successor, Nicolas Maduro.
 This shows how dangerous populism can be.

 By claiming that they represent all the people, populists leave little room for dissent and disagreement.